mmmangooo/Milestone-Project2/README.md

 ## Technologies used

 * This project uses HTML, CSS ans JavaScript programming languages
-* [GitPod](https://www.gitpod.io/) GitPod - The developer used GitPod for their IDE while building the website
+* [GitPod](https://www.gitpod.io/) was used as an IDE for building this website
-* [GitHub](http://github.com)GitHub - This project uses GitHub to store the projects code after being pushed from Git.
+* [GitHub](http://github.com)GitHub was used to store the projects code after being pushed from Git.
-* [Git](https://git-scm.com/) Git - The project uses Git for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
+* [Git](https://git-scm.com/) was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.
-* [BootstrapCDN](https://getbootstrap.com/) BootstrapCDN - The project uses Bootstrap for simplified process of structuring the website, facilitate in making it responsive and for adding certain elements.
-It also uses Bootstrap to provide javascript needed for the carousel and the nav bar.
+* [BootstrapCDN](https://getbootstrap.com/) was used for simplified process of structuring the website, facilitate in making it responsive and for adding certain elements.
-* [Google Fonts](https://fonts.google.com/)Google Fonts - The project uses Google Fonts for styling fonts.
+* [Google Fonts](https://fonts.google.com/) was used for styling fonts.
-* [Balsamiq](https://balsamiq.com/) Balsamiq - This project uses Balsamiq for creating the wireframes during the design process.
+* [Balsamiq](https://balsamiq.com/) was used for creating the wireframes during the design process.
-* [GoogleMaps Styling Wizard](https://mapstyle.withgoogle.com/)Google map in this project is styled using Google Maps Styling wizard.
+* [GoogleMaps Styling Wizard](https://mapstyle.withgoogle.com/) was used in this project for styling the google map.
 * [PicResize](https://picresize.com/) was used to resize large images.
 * [Resize Image.net](https://resizeimage.net/) was also used to resize large images.
 * [EmailJS](https://www.emailjs.com/) is used on this site to provide the funcitonality of sending emails through the contact form.
 * [Autoprefixer](https://autoprefixer.github.io) was used to prefix css code.
+* [Tiny PNG Image compressor](https://tinypng.com/) was usd to compress images.

 ## Testing